About the Special Operations Warrior Foundation

 20. Are surviving spouses eligible for the Fry Scholarship?
 Answer: No. However, surviving spouses are eligible for the Chapter 35 benefits.

 21. What does the Special Operations Warrior Foundation (SOWF) provide that is not provided by the Fry Scholarship program? a.
-SOWF provides funding for post secondary education to all surviving children of special operations service members that have died in combat or training.
+SOWF provides funding for post-secondary education to all surviving children of special operations service members that have died in combat or training; or in the line of duty.

 This includes all accredited colleges, universities, private colleges, accredited vocational and trade schools.
 The funding is available up to the award of a post secondary degree or completion of a vocational or trade school. b.
 Our mentoring program provides continual encouragement with the families and children so they know this wonderful benefit is available to them and they need to prepare themselves to take full advantage of it. c.
 The counseling is important to the families for encouragement and referrals to agencies that can assist with other issues the families are facing.